SilverEskimo/silvereskimo.github.io/nft-marketplace-workshop.md

         apiBaseUrl: ApiBaseUrl.Sandbox,
         privateKey: "<private key location>",
         apiKey: "<your api key>",
-        vaultAccountIds: "<the id from the account creation", },
+        vaultAccountIds: "<the id from the account creation>", },
     },
   },